 Throughout the years the Roman Catholic Church has found the bodies of some of their saints to be incorrupt.
 When this happens, the body is often put on display (quite often they are put inside a Church altar with a glass front).
 This is a list of the most famous incorrupt saints.
-You can read a much more indepth article with a photo and video gallery of incorrupt corpses here.

 St Bernadette was born Bernadette Soubirous in Lourdes, France.
 From February to July 1858, she reported eighteen apparitions of “a Lady.”
 Despite initial skepticism from the Roman Catholic Church, these claims were eventually declared to be worthy of belief after a canonical investigation.
 After her death, Bernadette’s body remained “incorruptible”, and the shrine at Lourdes went on to become a major site for pilgrimage, attracting millions of Catholics each year.